nhoudelot/demosdebs/linux/demos/a/aestheticdistance-by-youthuprising/debian/aestheticdistance-by-youthuprising.6.md

 aestheticdistance-by-youthuprising [*options*]

 # DESCRIPTION
-Aesthetic Distance  is a demonstration released by Youth Uprising, released in 2007
+Aesthetic Distance is a demo by Youth Uprising, released in december 2007 Ended 11th at the Ultimate Meeting 2007

+waffle [Code]
+maali [Code]
+ferris [Code, Music]

 Aesthetic Distance - A demo by Youth Uprising.
    Produced November through December 2007.